d12frosted/elpa-mirror/gnu/consult-readme.txt

     • b Buffers
     • f Files (Requires `recentf-mode')
     • m Bookmarks
-    • p Project (Requires configuration of the `consult-project-root-function' as shown in the [example configuration]).
+    • p Project
-    • Arbitrary [other sources] configured in `consult-buffer-sources'.
+    • Custom [other sources] configured in `consult-buffer-sources'.
+  • `consult-project-buffer': Variant of `consult-buffer' restricted to buffers and recent files of the current project.
+You can add custom sources to `consult-project-buffer-sources'.
+The command may prompt you for a project if you invoke it from outside a project.
   • `consult-bookmark': Select or create bookmark.
 To select bookmarks you might use the `consult-buffer' as an alternative, which can include a bookmark virtual buffer source.
 Note that